-Information on the obligation to declare cash with a total value of EUR 10,000 or more carried by travellers entering or leaving the territory of the European Community
+Information on the obligation to declare cash in a total value of 10,000 euros or more for travellers entering or leaving the territory of the European Union

-From 15th June 2007, anybody entering the European Community from, or leaving it for any non-member state – so-called “third country” – and carrying cash with a total value of EUR 10,000 or more is required to declare the cash to the competent national authorities.
+From 15 June 2007, anybody entering the European Union from, or leaving it for any non-member state – so-called "third country" – and carrying cash in a total value of 10,000 euros or more is required to declare this amount of money to the competent national authorities.
 In Germany, the declaration is to be lodged in writing with the customs administration.

 for travellers on avian influenza/ fowl

 Important Information for travellers on avian influenza / fowl plague!

 Please note the following when you travel abroad:

 There are numerous risks resulting in the spread of avian influenza, e.g. through:

 - live poultry